 21. MAKE A TREASURE MAP

 Make a map for your child giving clues for where a special surprise can be found.
 This goes well with the scavenger hunt!
-If your child is older, have him make a treasure map for you and see if you can find the treasure he has hidden.
+If your child is older, have them make a treasure map for you and see if you can find the treasure that has hidden.